Aliens

 Aliens 1957

-Based on the digitally scanned image of an Argentine vervain (Verbena bonariensis) specimen from the Welsh National Herbarium, collected in Ely, Cardiff by plant enthusiast, Royston Leslie Smith in 1957.
-Smith was interested in recording plants that had hitchhiked their way into Wales via ships and many of the specimens in his collection were found near to Cardiff, Newport and Barry docks, growing as a result of dumped ballast or as contaminants of raw wool imports.
-Native to South America, V. bonariensis is a popular garden plant growing to 1.5 metres tall with purple flowers which butterflies love.
+Based on a digitally scanned image of an Argentine vervain (Verbena bonariensis) specimen from the Welsh National Herbarium, collected in Ely, Cardiff by plant enthusiast Royston Leslie Smith in 1957.
+Smith was interested in recording plants that had arrived in Wales via ships, and many specimens in his collection were found near Cardiff, Newport, and Barry docks, growing as a result of dumped ballast or as contaminants of raw wool imports.

-Materials – Beeswax collected from the beehives on the roof of National Museum Cardiff, artists’ beeswax, paraffin wax, tinned copper wire, tissue paper, cotton thread, artists’ pigments, acrylic paint, acrylic varnish.
+Materials: Beeswax collected from the beehives on the roof of National Museum Cardiff, artists’ beeswax, paraffin wax, tinned copper wire, tissue paper, cotton thread, artists’ pigments, acrylic paint, acrylic varnish.
 Mounted on a stainless steel plate with stainless steel strips.

 Dimensions – 26 x 41.5cm